FlorinAndrei/llm-social-media-cheap/README.md

 # Training

 The `training-llama3.ipynb` and `training-gemma3.ipynb` notebooks do all the training.
 The Medium article explains the notebooks in detail.
-Use `run-training.sh` to invoke the training notebooks with the proper context, and also to run them detached, in a Screen session, which will allow you to invoke trainign remotely, over an ssh session - you do not need to be logged in and running Jupyter in the local desktop to do training.
+Use `run-training.sh` to invoke the training notebooks with the proper context, and also to run them detached, in a Screen session, which will allow you to invoke training remotely, over an ssh session - you do not need to be logged in and running Jupyter on the local desktop to do training.

 The `visualize-training.ipynb` notebook will show a few model metrics.
 You can run it after training is done.